 Cons:

-2024 Tip: Use the new Biome Torches system to ensure optimal lighting and boost NPC happiness in underground homes.
+2025 Tip: Use the Biome Torch system to boost NPC happiness and keep rooms well lit.

 3. Treehouse Haven